ncp38/cs372-f24/projects/proj0/index.md

 even though your program should assume that you can travel in either direction between locations *x* and *y*.

 There may be more than one "road" in a text file with the same name.
 In fact, this is quite common, for two reasons.
 First, a single physical road may be made of made up of multiple straight segments connecting intersections of other roads.
-Second, a curved road, even if it never intersects any other road, must be approximated by multiple straight segments.
+Second, a curved road, even if it never intersects any other road, should be approximated by multiple straight segments.

 Here are two sample road networks you should use to test your program: [memphis-small.txt](memphis-small.txt) [memphis-medium.txt](memphis-medium.txt)

 ## What your program should do

-Your program should ask the user for a filename, read the file, and then let the user type in the identifier for as many locations as they want.
-For each location, print the roads that are directly connected to that location, along with their speed limits, names, and how many seconds it will take to drive that particular road segment.
-Keep asking the user for IDs until they type a zero, then quit.
+Your program **must ask** the user for a filename, **read the file**, and then **let the user type in the identifier for as many locations** as they want.
+For each location, **print** the roads that are directly connected to that location, along with their speed limits, names, and how many seconds it will take to drive that particular road segment. **Keep asking** the user for IDs until they type a zero, then quit.

 **Efficiency**: There should not be a significant delay (< 0.5 second) between the time a user enters a location and the time your program prints back the roads connected to that location.
 This means that you should choose your graph data structures very carefully, most likely so common operations like adding a new location, adding a new road, or looking up what locations are connected to other locations run in expected constant time, or at worst, logarithmic.
 The "memphis-medium" network contains roughly 50,000 locations and 58,000 roads, so even linear-time operations will likely be too slow.
 The easiest way to accomplish this is to make use of a map or dictionary data structure, either implemented as a hash table or with some sort of tree.
 See the guidelines below for more information.  **Do not assume that if your program is fast enough on the "small" dataset that it will be fast enough on the "medium" dataset!**

 When your program initially starts, there may be a slightly longer delay (< 5 seconds) while the road network text file is read and processed.